religiosa1/react-solid-flow/README.md

   mutations, race conditions, and more
 - Mostly SolidJS compatible interface (where it makes sense in the React context)
 - Covers common pitfalls (missed keys in maps, primitives as children, etc.)
+- Made to be effective in React 16 and 17 and compatible with older webpack setups
 - ⚡⚡💩💩 bLaZinGly FaSt 💩💩⚡⚡

 ## Installation